tarekziade/blog/entries/fosdem-2013.rst

 it was made to make things "easier for me" - so I just asked to be removed from the list of authors and just moved along.

-But I (and I don't engage other FOSDEM organizers here, this are my own actions) think that sentence was fine even if it could have been worded better.
+But I (and I don't engage other FOSDEM organizers here, these are my own actions) think that sentence was fine even if it could have been worded better.